FuhgJan/DCRM/README.md

 generated from the DCRM, however, converge significantly faster than their DCPINN counterparts, and prove to generalize faster and better than the surrogates obtained from both CNNs trained on labeled data and DCPINNs.
-This hints that the DCRM could make PDE solution surrogates trained without labeled data possibly
+This hints that the DCRM could make PDE solution surrogates trained without labeled data possible.

 <p align="center">
 <img align="middle" src="unet_ch_DCRM_2.png" alt="mDEM scheme" width="1300" height="470" />